 In the far south of the Greek mainland, off the southeast coast of Laconia, the sprawling remains of a vast prehistoric settlement, abandoned some 3,000 years ago, lie just below the surface of the sea.

 Located at the western entrance of Vatika Bay, a mere 20m off Pounta Beach, the submerged city of Pavlopetri is one of the most famous underwater archaeological sites in the world.
-Careful analysis of its extant remains by archaeologists over a decade ago, covering an area of nearly 50,000 square meters (equivalent to six soccer pitches), has provided unparalleled insight into the life of an Aegean coastal town, before its sudden and as yet unexplained abandonment.
+Careful analysis of its extant remains by archaeologists over a decade ago, covering an area of nearly 50,000 square meters (equivalent to seven soccer pitches), has provided unparalleled insight into the life of an Aegean coastal town, before its sudden and as yet unexplained abandonment.

 What makes Pavlopetri so remarkable is that it boasts an almost complete urban plan, one of only a handful of completely submerged ancient cities ever discovered (others in the Mediterranean include Heracleion in Egypt, and Atlit Yam in Israel, among others).
 Its submergence and partial burial under layers of sediment has preserved much of its structural remains, including streets, buildings, courtyards, and even tombs, but seismic activity, mass tourism, and looting are a constant threat to its future preservation.

 And despite nearly 50 years of research, its discoverer, Dr Nicholas Flemming, a retired marine geo-archaeologist at the Institute of Oceanography at the University of Southampton, believes the submerged city still holds many secrets.